SepiSha/irma-dataset/README.md

 # irma-dataset
 A symbolic and audio analysis dataset of Iranian Radif repertoires

-# IRMA Dataset: Iranian Radif Music Archive
+# IRMA Dataset: Iranian Radif MIDI Audio Dataset

-The **IRMA dataset** (Iranian Radif Music Archive) is a curated collection of symbolic and analytical representations of canonical *radif* repertoires in Iranian classical music.
+The **IRMA dataset** (Iranian Radif MIDI Audio dataset) is a curated collection of symbolic and analytical representations of canonical *radif* repertoires in Iranian classical music.
 It includes structured data for vocal and instrumental performances, focusing on pitch, energy, MIDI, Alignment, and tahrir ornamentation in diverse interpretations of the radif tradition.

 > ⚠️ The full dataset is being uploaded incrementally.